The Era of BVLOS

 The Future of BVLOS

 Once BVLOS is admitted and drone companies are set, the next step is to ensure public acceptance.
-People are fine with airplanes flying over their heads, but once drones is brought up there seems to be a lack of trust.
-This image of a dystopian future where drones are flying over us and making the sky no longer visible - is what sticks with people.
+People are fine with airplanes flying over their heads, but once drones are brought up there seems to be a lack of trust.
+The image of a dystopian future where drones are flying over us and making the sky no longer visible - is what sticks with people.
 Pi on the other hand, Avy’s founder, finds it hard to foresee a future the way Amazon have sugar coated their drone delivery services.
 He believes that there are great opportunities for centralised hubs or depots that could have packages delivered via drone rather than them being directly delivered at each front door step.

 At Avy, we understand that if people don’t like it, regulators will follow.
 This is why we want to highlight the benefits that come with using drones, its cost-effective, more efficient and above all eco-friendly.
 We want to revolutionise the way drones are perceived and are put into practice.
 Ultimately, this is the reason for which we decided to focus on drones for good and contributing to a healthy world.
 So it’s time to get everyone on board!